brenddesigns/py-uptime-kuma-agent/README.md

 1. **Add New Monitor (Monitor Type: Push)**

-Note: This agent only works with the "Push" Monitor Type, by utilising Uptime Kuma API push calls)
+Note: This agent only works with the "Push" Monitor Type, by utilising Uptime Kuma API push calls.
+You may also specific heartbeat interval (frequency a device should be checked for a response/heartbeat)

 ![Uptime Kuma Dashboard](/screenshots/Kuma1.png?raw=true)